Exploring careers in canada’s energy sector (and why it pays to work there)

 - Building a business case for implementing new technologies.

 Want a job in the Energy Sector?
-Learn how the ECO Job Seeker Playbook can help you get there with tips and tools for job searching in the environmental sector.
+Learn how the Essential Skills For Job Seekers course can help you get there with tips and tools for job searching in the environmental sector.

 Download the Careers in Energy report to learn more in-depth information about careers in the energy sector.